redox-os/website/content/news/io_uring-2.md

-a similar freeze when working with interrupts in the drivers (which were deadlock related), I unconciously assumed that it had something to do with faulty event queues or a faulty scheduler, also due to a more recent freeze seen my me and jD91mZM2, where `ahcid` blocked and the entire system froze.
+a similar freeze when working with interrupts in the drivers (which were deadlock related), I unconciously assumed that it had something to do with faulty event queues or a faulty scheduler, also due to a more recent freeze seen by me and jD91mZM2, where `ahcid` blocked and the entire system froze.

 After about four days of debugging, as I had kept failing to find the bug in the kernel that caused this, I saw that `init` actually blocked on every